Sixpence (Australian): Designs

-1953: Queen Elizabeth II ascended the throne on the death of her father, King George VI in February 1952.
+1953: Queen Elizabeth II ascended the throne on the death of her father, George VI, in February 1952.
 The Australian commonwealth coinage designs changed to picture a portrait of the Queen on the obverse.
 The reverse remained the same.
-Similarly, to George VI coin, the writing depicted on the coin for Queen Elizabeth II changed between 1953-1954 and 1955–1963.
+Similarly, to George VI coin, the writing depicted on the coin for Queen Elizabeth II changed between 1953–1954 and 1955–1963.
 More detail can be seen below.

 Ultimately, out of all pre-decimal coinage, the sixpence is the only coin whose reverse was not altered.
 The reverse consisted of a coat of arms approved by Edward VII in the year 1908.
-The main feature of the arms was a shield derived from the Australian Coat of arms, which was supported by a kangaroo and an emu and a seven-pointed star as the crest, as well as the words 'Advance Australia' on the scroll underneath.
-This is considered surprising as the 1908 Coat of Arms Symbol was changed in 1912 within Australia, and as such was obsolete for most of the pre-decimal currency period.
-The new version of the Coat of Arms did not appear in the correct form until the 1966 50 cent piece.
+The main feature of the arms was a shield derived from the Australian coat of arms, which was supported by a kangaroo and an emu and a seven-pointed star as the crest, as well as the words 'Advance Australia' on the scroll underneath.
+This is considered surprising as the 1908 coat of arms symbol was changed in 1912 within Australia, and as such was obsolete for most of the pre-decimal currency period.
+The new version of the coat of arms did not appear in the correct form until the 1966 50 cent piece.

 The Commonwealth Treasury mintage figures show that in 1951 13,760,000 sixpences were issued in 1951.
 These coins were produced at the Melbourne Mint; however examination with a magnifying glass shows that there is an engraving of the letters PL, which is a mintmark demonstrating that the coin was struck at the Royal Mint in London.

 Value

-The 1918 sixpence is the rarest and most valuable which is considered to be worth $40AUD in E F (extremely fine) condition and $200 AUD in an uncirculated condition.
+The 1918 sixpence is the rarest and most valuable, which is considered to be worth $40AUD in E F (extremely fine) condition and $200 AUD in an uncirculated condition.

 The 1916, 1917, 1912, 1920, 1914 and 1911 sixpences are also rare, and 1935 and 1924 coins are scarce.

-Uncirculated:: Refers to an uncirculated coin as one that has a mint-fresh lustre with a clear detail of the heads of the emu and kangaroo.
+Uncirculated: Refers to an uncirculated coin as one that has a mint-fresh lustre with a clear detail of the heads of the emu and kangaroo.
 Magnification should also show no blemishes, and the feathers of the emu should show no trace of wear.

 Extremely fine: In terms of an extremely fine coin, these are ones which show superficial scratches, of the chutes and conveyors of the machines, as well as having a large deal of their mint lustre remaining.

 The sixpence was the most favoured medium of exchange, so that a collector would struggle to obtain all the varieties in good quality, as most were well-used and worn.(McDonald 1983).